 Grand Awards Judges

 When you arrive at your project Wednesday morning, your Grand Awards judging interview schedule will be at your booth.
-Printed on a pink card will be the following information in session and time order: the interview period number, the time of the interview, and the name of the interviewing Grand Awards judge.
+Printed on a card will be the following information in session and time order: the interview period number, the time of the interview, and the name of the interviewing Grand Awards judge.
 This card will also have open periods when no Grand Awards judges have been scheduled to interview you.
 Grand Awards judges will have a blue ribbon attached to their nametag.
-Please note that Grand Awards judges may visit your booth throughout the day for an unscheduled interview during the last open judging period from 3:15 to 4:00 pm.
+Please note that Grand Awards judges may visit your booth throughout the day for an unscheduled interview.

 Grand Awards are presented in each of the 22 Intel ISEF categories.
 Team projects are incorporated into their respective categories to be judged against all other projects – individual or team – in their categories.
 Grand Awards are given in best of category, first, second, third, and fourth places.
 Grand Awards amount to $5,000 for best of category, $3,000 for first place, $1,500 for second place, $1,000 for third place, and $500 for fourth place.
 The best of category is given to one of the first place winners in each of the 22 scientific categories.
 These projects qualify for other prestigious awards, including The Gordon E. Moore Award and The Intel Foundation Young Scientist Awards.
 A team project is awarded the same value as an individual project; the award must be shared equally among the team members.

 Special Awards Judges

 Special Awards judges will have a red ribbon attached to their nametag.
 Special Awards judges will interview finalists whose projects qualify for consideration under the criteria established by the organization or institution offering the special award.
-They may interview finalists exclusively during the open periods from 8:00 to 9:00 am and 3:15 to 4:00 pm.
-In addition, Special Awards judges may interview finalists during an open period on the pink schedule card.
+They may interview finalists exclusively during the open periods from 8:00 to 9:30 am.
+In addition, Special Awards judges may interview finalists during an open period on the schedule card.
 Please note that Special Awards judges may not interview every finalist.